robbiebusinessacc/SuperStudy/README.md

 ### Prerequisites
 - Python 3.x installed on your system
-- AppKit module installed (`pip install pyobjc`)
+- Packages installed (`pip install -r requirements.txt`)
-- Spotify installed on your system
+- Spotify installed on your system (for the Music Player feature)

 ### Running the Project
 1. Clone the repository to your local machine